-- while you wait for a test appointment and your test results, if you have symptoms of COVID-19
+- are waiting for a test appointment and your test results, if you have symptoms of COVID-19

-- if you have had a positive test result for COVID-19, even if you have mild symptoms no symptoms
+- have had a positive test result for COVID-19, even if you have mild symptoms no symptoms

 If you are being tested as a close contact and you do not have symptoms of COVID-19, you should restrict your movements.
 You will only need to self-isolate if you develop symptoms of COVID-19.

 If you travel to Ireland

 You do not need to self-isolate if you arrive in Ireland from a country that is not on the high-risk list and have no symptoms.
 But you may need to restrict your movements.